albertdiones/coding_10min_a_day/README.md

 8. contatenate boolean and string without getting an error
 9. convert array to a comma separated string
 10. split string using a delimiter
-11. split string in an array of characters
+11. split string to an array of (single) characters
 12. loop through a numeric array preferrably not using manual index increment
 13. output unique characters on a string using array-unique functions
 14. declare 5 integers and output each of the digits in each integer in each line